Codecademy/docs/content/go/concepts/loops/loops.md

 ## Three-Component Loop

-The three-component loop syntax is the same as those used in C or Java.
-This is often called a `for` loop in other languages.
+In Go, loops are defined with a three-component syntax similar to what is used in `for` loops for other languages like C or Java.

 ### Syntax